rlevy/OACollectiveAction/README.md

 also sudo npm install --global vue-cli

-Every time you pull, go to the repo home directory and run 'npm install'
+Every time you pull, go to the repo home directory, 'rm package-lock.json', and run 'npm install'

 Then, run 'npm run dev'